sibartel/suither/README.md

-# Suither - A  A Clothing Recommender
+# Suither - A Clothing Recommender

 A prototype PWA with the intent to propose weather-suitable outfits to support the users with their daily clothing selection.